stefanogg/staph_adaptation_paper/README.md

 # staph_adaptation_paper
 Scripts to analyse within-host evolution during S. aureus colonisation and infection

-Note that the shell scripts should be run in one of the following conda environments
+Note that the shell scripts should be run in one of the following conda environments:

 conda snippy (conda install snippy) conda R (conda install R)